laurenc176/PythonCrashCourse/README.md

 # PythonCrashCourse
-My notes from Python crash course 2nd edition by Eric Matthes **FYI I did omit some basics when writing the notes
+My notes from Python Crash Course 2nd edition by Eric Matthes

+Notes were originally written in SublimeText using Python 3.8.1